 Confidence in telling others about an HIV diagnosis will vary from woman to woman, and there may be cultural factors that influence the patterns of telling partners and other social network members [19,26].
 Talking about HIV should be encouraged in all women but should be viewed as a process that may take some time [27,28].
 Talking about HIV to a family member, other than a sexual partner, should be encouraged as this has been demonstrated to reduce levels of postnatal depression [29].
 There are situations in which a woman given a new diagnosis of HIV may be reluctant to share this with a current sexual partner, or appears to want to delay telling indefinitely.
 This can give rise to complex professional, ethical, moral and, potentially, legal situations.
 There is a conflict between the duty of confidentiality to the index patient and a duty to prevent harm to others.
 Breaking confidentiality in order to inform a sexual partner of the index patient's positive HIV status is sanctioned as a 'last resort' by the World Health Organization (WHO) [30] and GMC [31].
-However, it is not to be taken lightly as it could have the negative impact of deterring others from testing because of the fear of forced imparting of HIV status and loss of trust by patients in the confidential doctor-patient relationship.
-Cases with challenging issues around sharing of HIV status should be managed by the MDT.
+However, it is not to be taken lightly as it could have the negative impact of deterring others from testing because of the fear of forced imparting of HIV status should be managed by the MDT.
 It is important to accurately record discussions and management strategy in these cases.
 Timely partner testing during the pregnancy should be encouraged where possible and support given.